vim-scripts/gvimt/doc/gvimt_README.txt

 gw 10/5/13 added tabsplit_wait_s to fix problem where opening many files would end up on more than one tab gw 17/6/13 only look at tasks for this user session when checking if vim is already running gw 2/12/13 Prefer to use cmd-line vim to list remote servers.
-If it does have to use tasklist, handle case where sessionname is not populated
+If it does have to use tasklist, handle case where sessionname is not populated gw 11/3/14 Stop using short paths to be Windows 7 compatible

 gvimt.bat is a script for Windows to open new files in gvim in new tabs, splits or vertical splits.
 It starts gvim if it is not running already.